wet-boew/wet-boew-documentation/research/2018-assets/2018-12-long-documents/2018-12-long-document-classes.md

 Guidance – legislative:
 Legislative guidance (or guidance on legislation) provides information to facilitate awareness, understanding, and compliance with legislative statutory and regulatory requirements and may also describe their administration.
 Guidance on legislation does not establish new requirements and is not legally binding

-Consultations:
-A proposal for change published to seek views and allow the opportunity for comment

 Research:
 Research findings or conclusions, typically relating to sciences, engineering, psychology or technical investigation

-Acts:
-A law passed by parliament

 Regulations:
 Rules used to carry out the intent of statutes (Acts) enacted by the Parliament of Canada.
 They are instruments of legislative power and have the force of law

-Documents incorporated by reference:
-Legally binding documents referenced by legislation without being reproduced in legislation itself

 Recommendations:
 A formal proposal made by a quasi-judicial or regulatory body that must be implemented